google/flink-connector-gcp/flink-examples-gcp/README.md

 ## GMK

-This is assuming GMK is already set up.
+This is assuming Apache Kafka for BigQuery is already set up.
 If not, learn more [here](https://cloud.google.com/products/apache-kafka-for-bigquery)

 ### Authentication

-Authenticating with Oauth for GMK just requires adding a few properties when building the GMK source/sink.
+Authenticating with Oauth for Apache Kafka for BigQuery just requires adding a few properties when building the Apache Kafka for BigQuery source/sink.

 ```
 .setProperty("security.protocol", "SASL_SSL")